Halo 3 Editing Kit

 - Shader tag creation was streamlined, you no longer need to select a template.

 - If a shader template does not exist then it will be autogenerated in Sapien.
 This does not apply to packaged maps or MCC currently so make sure your shaders use existing templates.
+You can use a community provided workaround to allow Tool to properly generate the unshipped shader types.

 - Lightmap baking is usually faster.